(Egyptian slow-cooked fava beans)

 - Place the beans in a serving bowl and garnish with a drizzle of olive oil or melted butter.
 Serve with fried or hard-boiled eggs and lots of pita bread.

-Ful Medames Variations
+Ful Medames Notes and Variations

 - Ful medames is always made with dried favas, not fresh.
 A small fava called ful hammam is used by Egyptians.
 The larger ful rumi is the kind you find more often in American markets, and it can be used instead.